Ninalfi/Emergency-Hotline/README.md

+1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

-1. getElementById selects a single element by its unique id.
+ getElementById selects a single element by its unique id.
 It returns only one element.
 Example: document.getElementById("title"). getElementsByClassName selects all elements with a given class.
 It returns HTML Collection.
 Example: document.getElementsByClassName("card"), querySelector selects the first element that matches with the CSS selectors.Example: document.querySelector(".card");
    querySelectorAll selects all elements that match the CSS selectors, it returns a static NodeList.

+2. How do you create and insert a new element into the DOM?

-2. Steps of creating and inserting a new element into the DOM:
+   Steps of creating and inserting a new element into the DOM:
        -Create new elements using document.createElement(),
        - Add content/attributes using .innerText, .innerHTML, .setAttribute(),
        - Insert the element into the DOM using methods like .appendChild(), .append(), .prepend(), .insertBefore(),

+3. What is Event Bubbling and how does it work?

-3. Event bubbling is the process where an event starts from the target element and then bubbles up through its parent elements in the DOM tree until it reaches the document.
+ Event bubbling is the process where an event starts from the target element and then bubbles up through its parent     elements in the DOM tree until it reaches the document.
 It’s the default flow of most DOM events.
       Event Bubbling = Event goes from child → parent → grandparent → document.
     //html code :
      <div id="grandparent" style="padding:20px; border:2px solid red;">